kangwonlee/2018pycpp/README.md

-# Choice 2018 : Which one I like more?
+# Choice 2018 : Which programming language would you prefer?
 Python or C++?

 ## Overview